computerfolks/DataScienceCrime/README.md

-Assignment 2 in CSCI 381: Applied Data Science.
+Assignment 2 from CSCI 381: Applied Data Science.
 Score 99/100

 In this project you will construct machine learning models on two different real-world datasets using unsupervised learning and regression.
 The datasets include a forest coverage dataset and a crime dataset.
 Follow directions written out in the jupyter notebook.